puppetlabs/puppet-docs/source/pe/3.0/puppet_data_library.markdown

 * The large amount of data Puppet automatically collects about your infrastructure.
 * The formats and APIs Puppet uses to expose that data.

 Sysadmins can access information from the PDL with their choice of tools, including familiar scripting languages like Ruby, Perl, and Python.
-Use this data to build custom reports, add to existing data sets, or automate repetitive tasks.
+This data can be used to build custom reports, add to existing data sets, or automate repetitive tasks.

 Right now, the Puppet Data Library consists of three different data services: